13 signs you should seek grief counseling

 In person

-• Grief support groups: Led by a trained facilitator, a grief support group can offer a safe place to work through your emotions with people who can empathize with your struggle.
-Our Grief Support Group search box on this page can help you find a group in your state.
+Led by a trained facilitator, a grief support group can offer a safe place to work through your emotions with people who can empathize with your struggle.
+Our Grief Support Lookup on this page can help you find a group in your state.

 Online

-• Grief counseling: Many therapists offer one-one-one sessions by phone, FaceTime, Skype, or similar technologies.
+Many therapists offer one-on-one sessions by phone, FaceTime, Skype, or similar technologies.
 Besides the convenience factor, a virtual grief counselor may be the best option if you live in a rural area or community with limited mental health resources.

 No matter which method you choose, look for a counselor or group facilitator who has the proper training, credentials, and experience in bereavement.
 Feel free to walk away from any group, forum, or therapist if you don’t feel comfortable.
 It’s okay to try another group or therapist to find the right fit.
 What’s important is to find what you need to move forward and enjoy life again, while still cherishing the memories of your loved one.